elastic/geneve/tests/reports/documents_from_rules-8.9.md

 * Spike in Remote File Transfers
 * Spike in Successful Logon Events from a Source IP
 * Suspicious Powershell Script
+* Suspicious Windows Process Cluster Spawned by a Host
+* Suspicious Windows Process Cluster Spawned by a Parent Process
+* Suspicious Windows Process Cluster Spawned by a User
 * Unusual AWS Command for a User
 * Unusual City For an AWS Command
 * Unusual Country For an AWS Command